beepboop271/ctf-writeups-solutions/google2021/cpp/README.md

 ### `#include`, `__INCLUDE_LEVEL__`

 `#include` is how other source files are *included* in the compilation of a certain file, for example standard library functions.
-Including is essentially like copy-pasting the referenced file, so usually care must be taken to prevent accidentally including the same file twice (e.g. A includes B and C, but C's source includes B) with an [include guard](https://en.wikipedia.org/wiki/Include_guard).
+Including is essentially like copy-pasting the referenced file, so usually care must be taken to prevent accidentally including the same file twice (e.g. A includes B and C, but C's source also includes B) with an [include guard](https://en.wikipedia.org/wiki/Include_guard).

 However, that is ignored in this challenge, because (as an editor might warn you when opening the file) `cpp.c` includes itself.
-You can think of this a recursive function call, where the function body contains all the preprocessor directives.
+You can think of this a recursive function call, where the function body contains all the preprocessor directives in the file.

 The challenge also uses a macro `__INCLUDE_LEVEL__`, which as the [gcc docs](https://gcc.gnu.org/onlinedocs/cpp/Common-Predefined-Macros.html) say: